Skip to main content

 3. Calculate the next resetDate

-Since the actual usage is derived from the meter event timeseries using the periodStart window, advancing periodStart effectively “resets” visible usage without deleting any events.
+Since the actual usage is derived from the Usage timeseries using the periodStart window, advancing periodStart effectively “resets” visible usage without deleting any usage records.

 Billing Strategies (Hybrid Plans)